French for Business (Level B1)

 The cost of the exam ‘Test d’évaluation de français (TEF) et Diplômes de français professionnel (DFP)’ B1 Exam fee is € 90**

-This course will be taught in a small group of a minimum 7 and maximum 14 students.*Includes all tuition, access to VLE (virtual learning environment), handouts but not a textbook.
+This course will be taught in a small group of a minimum 7 and maximum 14 students.*Includes all tuition, access to Blackboad, handouts but not a textbook.

 **The exam fee is expressed in Euros and it is subject to exchange rates and updates from CCI Paris Ile-de-France).

-A free induction session on the French for Business course and its accreditation will be delivered by Corinne Pelton on Tuesday 18th January 2022 at 5 pm in the classroom ATT211.
-To confirm your participation in this event please follow this link and select "Campus FRENCH FOR BUSINESS".
+A free induction session on the French for Business course and its accreditation will be delivered by Corinne Pelton on Tuesday 4th October 2022 at 5 pm (venue will be confirmed shortly).
+To confirm your participation in this event please follow this link and select "Campus French for Business".

 You are welcome to join in this course if you have reached the full B1 level in French in the ELP self-assessment grid (equivalent to an A-Level grade A or B) and/or completed the Upper-intermediate Level 4 course or you have enough knowledge to be on track with the group.